ClusterHQ/flocker/docs/config/configuring-authentication.rst

       flocker-ca create-node-certificate

    This will create a :file:`.key` and a :file:`.key` file, which will look like :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.crt` and :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.key`.
-   The file names generated in this step will vary from these, as a UUID for a node is generated to uniquely identify it on the cluster and the files produced are named with that UUID.
+   The actual file names you generate in this step will vary from these, as a UUID for a node is generated to uniquely identify it on the cluster and the files produced are named with that UUID.

+#.
+Copy certificates onto the Flocker agent node.

+   You can now copy the following files to the Flocker agent node in directory :file:`/etc/flocker` via a secure communication medium, such as SSH, SCP or SFTP:

+   * Your version of :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.crt`
+   * Your version of :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.key`
+   * :file:`cluster.crt`

+#.
+Rename the files.

+   * Rename :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.crt` to :file:`node.crt`
+   * Rename :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.key` to :file:`node.key`